MileRoss/data_engineering_with_AWS/4_data_pipelines_with_airflow/project_4_data_pipelines_with_airflow/README.md

 #### Operators
 * Built four different operators that will:
-	- accesses my Redshift Serverless credentials and target database from the Airflow UI Connections,
+	- access my Redshift Serverless credentials and target database from the Airflow UI Connections,
 	- run SQL statements against my Redshift database,
 	- stage the data from S3 bucket to the database,
 	- transform the data, and